 Connections to other version control systems are supported by the TeamCity integration.
-TeamCity supports connections to repositories in ClearCase, CVS, Git, Mercurial, Perforce, SourceGear Vault, StarTeam, Subversion, Team Foundation Server, and Visual SourceSafe.
+TeamCity supports connections to repositories in ClearCase, CVS, Git, Mercurial, Perforce, SourceGear Vault, StarTeam, Subversion, Azure DevOps Server, and Visual SourceSafe.

 You can enable the same features that are described here when an administrator connects your VCS to TeamCity and enables the corresponding integration in YouTrack.
 For more information, see TeamCity Integration.